YangZhou1997/SafeBricks/README.md

 ## Developing in local Ubuntu-16.04 environment

 1. Make sure that you have gone though step 1-3 of last section successfully.
 Current version of NetBricks will read some DPDK lib from /opt/dpdk/build/ during runtime, you need to copy include/ and lib/ directory from $RTE_SDK/build to /opt/dpdk/build/.
 Note that soft links need to be considered carefully.
-We provide [setupDpdkCopy.sh](./setupDpdkCopy.sh) for that:
+We provide [setupDpdkCopy.sh](./setupDpdkCopy.sh) (executing again if fails) for that:
     ```shell
     host$ ./setupDpdkCopy.sh
+    host$ ./setupDpdkCopy.sh
     ```

-2. As far as I know, NetBricks assumes you are root during running it.
+2. As far as I know, NetBricks assumes you are root when running it.
 So you need to switch to root now.
     ```shell
     host$ sudo su
     root$ ./setupBuild.sh